cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Update

 Updating `LightClient` is done by submitting a new `Header`.
 The `Identifier` is used to point the stored `LightClient` that the logic will update.
-When the new `Header` is verifiable with the stored `LightClient`'s `ValidityPredicate` and `ConsensusState`, then it SHOULD update the `LightClient` unless an additional logic intentionally blocks the updating process (e.g. waiting for the equivocation proof period.
+When the new `Header` is verified with the stored `LightClient`'s `ValidityPredicate` and `ConsensusState`, then it SHOULD update the `LightClient` unless an additional logic intentionally blocks the updating process (e.g. waiting for the equivocation proof period.